-The Department of Communication/Journalism is one of only 113 university journalism programs worldwide to receive professional accreditation.
+The Department of Communication/Journalism is one of only 113 university journalism and mass communication programs worldwide to receive professional accreditation.
+The department is the only university in the PA State System of Higher Education, and just one of three universities in Pennsylvania, to have earned professional accreditation.
 The organization that oversees external review and grants accreditation of journalism and mass communications programs is the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).

 Accreditation is a system of voluntary self-assessment and external review of educational institutions and of professional programs offered by those institutions.
 Accreditation provides an assurance of quality to students, parents, and the public.
 In the accrediting process, the performance of educational units is measured against national standards.
 You can find the ACEJMC national standards here.